 However you choose to spend your short time in the Bahamas, relax and remember— you’re on island time.

-If you have any questions about this article or about in-flight catering in the Bahamas, contact me at firstname.lastname@example.org.
+If you have any questions about in-flight catering in the Bahamas, contact email@example.com.